Murder of Tammy Alexander: Death and discovery

-Alexander was discovered on the morning of November 10, 1979, by a farmer in Caledonia, New York, 23 mi southwest of the city of Rochester.
-The farmer saw red clothing in one of his corn fields near the Genesee River and went to investigate, believing that he had spotted a trespassing hunter.
+Alexander's body was discovered on the morning of November 10, 1979, by a farmer in Caledonia, New York, 23 mi southwest of the city of Rochester.
+The farmer saw red clothing in one of his corn fields near the Genesee River and went to investigate, assuming that he had spotted a trespassing hunter.
 Instead, he found the body of a young woman and notified police soon after.

 Alexander was fully clothed and showed no signs of sexual assault.
 Investigators initially ruled that she had died from a severe hemorrhage caused by two gunshot wounds, one to the head over the right eye and one to the back.
 The wound to the head indicated she had apparently not turned or flinched, a common phenomenon of a headshot, and the entry wound suggested complete surprise.
 With her pockets turned inside out to indicate that any identification she carried had been removed, the investigators later named her "Caledonia Jane Doe" or "Cali Doe" as they worked to identify her.

 The autopsy by the medical examiner indicated that Alexander had first been shot in the head while next to the road bordering the cornfield, at or near a blood spot found on the ground.
 She was dragged into the cornfield, where she was shot again in the back and left for dead.
 Heavy rains on the night of Alexander's death washed away a large portion of potential forensic evidence, such as physical and DNA traces of the perpetrator on her body and clothes.